-In this paper, we have outlined a family of new methods for achieving higher performance from the complex, hierarchical, memory structures found in today's superscalar pipelined processors.
-By using very aggressive compression technology, they allow a compiler to directly reduce the entropy of memory access patterns, thus significantly improving performance.
-Some of the compiler technology must be assisted by programming language directives or pragmas to help identify appropriate data structures; other uses of compression can be triggered entirely by existing compiler analysis.
+In this paper, we have outlined a family of new methods for achieving higher performance from the complex memory access mechanisms used in superscalar pipelined processors.
+Speedup is obtained by using very aggressive compression technology, especially lossy compressive hash functions, to reduce the entropy of memory access patterns.
+Decreasing entropy of references is all that matters; adding lossy compressed data structures can simultaneously increase total memory footprint and decrease entropy.